 Breadsticks

-- Turn dough onto floured surface.
-Cut into 12 pieces, approximately 1.87 ounces each.
+- Turn the dough onto a floured surface.
+Cut into 12 pieces, each approximately 1.87 ounces.
 Form each piece into an 8-inch rope.
-Place on parchment lined baking sheet, leaving at least 2-inches between breadsticks.
-Cover with dish towel or plastic wrap.
-Let sit until doubled in volume, 1 to 1 ยฝ hours.
+Place six breadsticks on a parchment-lined baking sheet, leaving at least 2 inches of space between them.
+Place the remaining six breadsticks on another parchment-lined baking sheet.
+Cover with a dish towel or plastic wrap.
+Place in a warm location until doubled in volume, 1 to 1 ½ hours.

 Finishing the Breadsticks